yousefelassal/quote-cron/README.md

 > The more you care, the stronger you can be.

 > One needs something to believe in, something for which one can have whole-hearted enthusiasm.
 One needs to feel that one's life has meaning, that one is needed in this world.

+> The friend who can be silent with us in a moment of despair or confusion, who can stay with us in an hour of grief and bereavement, who can tolerate not knowing... not healing, not curing... that is a friend who cares.